Personal data privacy risks

 P-001262 — A medical practice in the Leicester area

-Miss A complained the Practice breached her confidentiality when it passed sensitive information onto third parties between May and November 2020.
+Miss A complained the Practice breached her confidentiality by disclosing sensitive information to third parties against her explicit wishes, causing distress and flashbacks.

 NHS in England